 phone connection itself, it can

 way of your iPhone, using the FaceTime app.

 It takes a bit to get a datafile set up for dialing this way, but

 it's pretty easy after that.
 This article explains how to add

-clickable links for phone numbers in the Freeform Text Area of any
+clickable links for phone numbers in the fields and Freeform Text

 Up the Mac, iPhone, and FaceTime to Work Together